 What Are Some Prestigious Journalism Schools?

 The most reputable journalism schools are those with the most respected history and those with the most opportunities to offer to their students.
-The University of Missouri was the country's first journalism school, while Columbia University is the only journalism school in the Ivy League.
-Northwestern University's Medill School of Journalism offers its students many opportunities in nearby downtown Chicago, as well as a program that begins by preparing high school students for their careers in journalism.
+The University of Missouri, 'the world's first school of journalism,' promotes a high standard of educational professionalism in the field, while Columbia University is a journalism school in the Ivy League tradition.
+Northwestern University's Medill School of Journalism offers its students many opportunities in nearby downtown Chicago, as well as Washington, D.C. and abroad.

 Columbia University in New York

 The master's and doctoral degree programs offer at this prestigious university offer opportunity for degree advancement with classes and programs taught by many renowned journalism professionals.
 Both Master of Arts and Master of Science degrees in journalism are offered, and both take around a year to complete.
 The Ph.D. program can be completed with three total years of study, or two if a student already has a master's degree.
 Other programs and fellowships are also available.

 Northwestern University Medill School of Journalism offers undergraduate and graduate programs in journalism.
 For undergraduates, an IMC certificate is available, in addition to residency programs.
 Graduate programs include magazine and news reporting and writing, in addition to specializations in areas such as health, environment and science; business money and markets; and social justice and investigative reporting.
 Opportunities are also available, at the graduate level, with a Global Residency program, newsroom experiences in Chicago and Washington, and international educational trips to places like South America, South Africa and Asia.